JuliaLogging/LoggingExtras.jl/README.md

 # Loggers introduced by this package:

-This package introduces 3 new loggers.
+This package introduces 5 new loggers.
-The `DemuxLogger`, the `FilteredLogger` and the `FileLogger`.
+The `DemuxLogger`, the `FileLogger`, and 3 types of filtered logger.
 All of them just wrap existing loggers.
-The `DemuxLogger` sends the logs to multiple different loggers.
+ - The `DemuxLogger` sends the logs to multiple different loggers.
-The `FilteredLogger` lets you add rules to cause a logger to ignore some inputs.
+ - The `FileLogger` is a simple logger sink that writes to file.
+ - The 3 filter loggers are used to control if a message is written or not
+     - The `MinLevelLogger` only allowes messages to pass that are above a given level of severity
+     - The `EarlyFilteredLogger` lets you write filter rules based on the `level`, `module`, `group` and `id` of the log message
+     - The `ActiveFilteredLogger` lets you filter based on the full content

-By combining `DemuxLogger` with `FilteredLogger`s you can arbitrarily route log messages, wherever you want.
+By combining `DemuxLogger` with filter loggers you can arbitrarily route log messages, wherever you want.

 The `FileLogger` is just a convience wrapper around the base julia `SimpleLogger`, to make it easier to pass in a filename, rather than a stream.